-Every day, more than 800 million women between the ages of 15 and 49 are menstruating.
+Every day more than 800 million people between ages 15 and 49 are menstruating.
 And yet, in some cultures, monthly menstruation is a stigmatized issue shrouded in silence, secrecy and shame.
 It’s a topic that can be embarrassing to talk about, and some communities around the globe have developed harmful ideas and beliefs regarding it.

 The average adolescent girl will be affected by menstruation for 3,000 days in her lifetime.
 That works out to more than eight years!
 Having access to a restroom, people to talk to who understand, and clean materials to use are the basics of managing a period.
-Sadly, these basics aren’t available for many girls and women living in extreme poverty.
+Sadly, these basics aren’t available for many girls and women living in extreme poverty — a phenomenon often called period poverty.

 By not talking about periods, girls are missing out on school, which is impacting their futures.
 Here are just three personal and societal aspects of life that are restricted when menstruation becomes an unmentionable part of being female.